xieweiAlex/English_Learning/words/2022/words-Aug.md

 Don’t take it personally.
 Getting **flipped off** while driving is just a **rite of passage** here.

-The retailer sector hears from discounters Dollar General (DG) and Dollar Tree (DLTR) next week in reports that could tip off just how much consumers are trading down or pinching pennies
+The retailer sector hears from discounters Dollar General (DG) and Dollar Tree (DLTR) next week in reports that could **tip off** just how much consumers are trading down or pinching pennies

 I've been so **adamant** about not allowing it to define me, that it's like slowly been destroying me.

 They're **redemptively** **unconcern** with everything we are and want, they implicitly **mock** **self-importance** and absorption.
+These corporate landlords now **dawning on** them that they made a big mistake in terms of buying into the housing market at a sky-high price.